 The Overseas Transfer Charge and the 5-year rule

-There are also concerns for those who transfer their fund to an EEA country and thereafter move to a country outside of that area within 5 years of the pension transfer.
+There are also concerns for those who transfer their fund to an EEA country and thereafter move to a country outside of that area within five years of the pension transfer.
 Such a decision could be made as a result of a new job, a new partner, or a desire to be closer to family.
 However, the initial transfer of a pension overseas would have been done in good faith and under the assumption that no new taxes would be charged!

 More questions than answers

-Once again we are faced with a pension reform that presents more questions than answers.
-If the Overseas Transfer Charge was really targeting people retiring to the UAE, or anywhere else where benefits can be taken tax free, why not base the tax on residence of the individual rather than the pension scheme i.e. a QROPS?
+Once again, we are faced with a pension reform that presents more questions than answers.
+If the Overseas Transfer Charge was really targeting people retiring to the UAE, or anywhere else where benefits can be taken tax-free, why not base the tax on the residence of the individual rather than the pension scheme i.e. a QROPS?
 There are always going to be difficulties in enacting reforms.
 However, the Overseas Transfer Charge appears to be just as illogical as double-taxing people who live or retire in countries that have existing tax treaties with the UK.
 There are many sound financial planning reasons for transferring to a QROPS, such as currency, investment control, attractive transfer values, and succession planning.
 Perhaps advisers should consider adding a crystal ball to their collection of desk-top executive toys when trying to advise clients with confidence!